 The preparation of the Plan's financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, and changes therein, and disclosures of contingent assets and liabilities.
-While there has been uncertainty and disruption in the global economy and financial markets, the Company is not aware of any specific events or circumstance that would require an update to estimates or judgments or a revision of the carrying value of the Plan's assets or liabilities through
+The Company is not aware of any specific events or circumstance that would require an update to estimates or judgments or a revision of the carrying value of the Plan's assets or liabilities through June 18, 2024.

-June 15, 2023.
 Due to the inherent uncertainty involved in making estimates, actual results reported in future periods may differ from those estimates.